chris-tse/CS-3113-Intro-To-OS/1c/README.md

 - `make` >= 3.81
 - `gcc` >= 6.3

-Problems may occur if versions used are older than stated above
+Problems may occur if versions used are older than stated above.

 ## Installation